What is a cup in a bat and what is the purpose?

 There are not really any pros and cons to the half cup, as it is right in the middle, so you get a mix of all benefits, but also don’t reach them fully.

-Pro Players that use a ‘half cup’: Chris Young, Jeimer Candelario, Melky Cabrera, Jason Kipnis, Alcides Escobar, Marcell Ozuna, Robinson Cano, Carson Kelly, Bryce Harper
+Pro Players that use or have used a ‘half cup’: Melky Cabrera, Jason Kipnis, Alcides Escobar, Marcell Ozuna, Robinson Cano, Carson Kelly, Bryce Harper

 The Full Cup

 The ‘full cup’ is our most popular cupping option by far.
-Over 60% of our pro orders during the 2017 had the full cup.
+Over 60% of our pro orders have the full cup.

 The full cup is ordered on a wide range of bats.
 The heaviest to the lightest all can use full cups.
 The pros of the full cup are added balance, highest density, and a lighter swing feel.
 A bat that is a 33/30 with a full cup with feel significantly lighter than a 33/30 with a no cup, even though they are the same weight.